So why did you start your creative work in the first place?

 [click_to_tweet tweet=”You have freedom to control your daily life.
 You also have the responsibility to make it count for more.” quote=”You have freedom to control your daily life.
 You also have the responsibility to make it count for more.”]

 Some people call it legacy, some might call it your higher purpose.
 I call it your “Great Big Why”.

 We have a lot of little reasons why, but the thing that matters most should be your Great Big Why.

 I talked about this a bit, when I wrote about exploring your Signature Story a little while ago.
 It’s really the most important thing for you to identify before you begin your Brand and Business Planning for 2015.

 Here’s what I want you to do this week:

 I want you to conduct the Toddler Test to find out what your Great Big Why really is.

 Get out your journal, kitten; It’s homework time!

-- Then ask yourself what you love about your business.
-This can be tricky, because sometimes we end up doing a lot of stuff in our businesses that we don’t actually love.
-Pick the stuff that makes you sing and dance in your living room, and write those things down – even if it’s as simple as sending cute thank you notes to clients…with stickers and an old fashioned wax seal.
+- Then ask yourself what you love about your business or your writing life.
+This can be tricky, because sometimes we end up doing a lot of stuff to support our creative work that we don’t actually love.
+Pick the stuff that makes you sing and dance in your living room, and write those things down – even if it’s as simple as sending cute thank you notes to clients or writing in sticker-covered journals.